Nurse/Health Home

 Please schedule an appointment with your child's medical provider as soon as possible.

-Reminders for the 2025-2026 school year from the BHS Health Office:
+Reminders for the 2026–2027 School Year from the BHS Health Office

 - The second dose must be administered on or after the student's 16th birthday.